yan-elena/nagent-adapt/README.md

 # Normative Agent with Regulation Adaptation Capability

-A normative BDI [JaCaMo](https://github.com/jacamo-lang/jacamo/) agent architecture integrated with [SAI](https://github.com/artificial-institutions/sai) and [NPL(s)](https://github.com/moise-lang/npl) normative engines with the adapt capability.

-This repository contains a prototype implementation of the regulation adaptation model for multi-agent systems.
+This repository provides a prototype implementation of a regulation adaptation model for Multi-Agent Systems (MAS), based on a normative BDI agent architecture using [JaCaMo](https://github.com/jacamo-lang/jacamo/) with the adaptation capability, and integrated with the [SAI](https://github.com/artificial-institutions/sai) and [NPL(s)](https://github.com/moise-lang/npl) normative engines.

 ## Extended Normative Interpreter

-In `src/java/adaptation` contains the extension of NPL(s) normative engine for regulation adaptation.
+The directory `src/java/adaptation` contains the extensions to the NPL(s) normative engine for regulation adaptation.

-The class `NPLAInterpreter` is the extended NPL(s) interpreter that provides interface for regulation adaptation by adding, modifying, and removing norms and sanctions rules.
+The class `NPLAInterpreter` is an extended NPL(s) interpreter that provides an interface for regulation adaptation by adding, modifying, and removing norms and sanctions rules.

 ## Extended Normative Agent Architecture

-In `src/java/agent` contains the normative agent architectures that integrates the normative engines for regulation adaptation.
+The directory `src/java/agent` contains the normative agent architectures integrating the normative engines for regulation adaptation.

 The class `ANormativeAgentNPL` is the extended Jason normative agent architecture integrated with NPL(s) that uses the extended `NPLAInterpreter` for regulation adaptation.
-It requires as argument a `.npl` file with specifies the norms and sanction rules for the agent.
+It requires as an argument a `.npl` file that specifies the norms and sanction rules for the agent.

 The class `NormativeAgentSAI` is the extended Jason normative agent architecture integrated with NPL(s) and the SAI normative engine to compute also constitutive norms.
-It requires as argument a `.npl` file with specifies the norms and sanction rules for the agent and a `.sai` file with specifies the constitutive norms for the agent.
+It requires as arguments a `.npl` file that specifies the norms and sanction rules for the agent and a `.sai` file that specifies the constitutive norms for the agent.

 The class `ANormativeAgentSAI` is the extended Jason normative agent architecture integrated with NPL(s) and SAI normative engines and uses the extended `NPLAInterpreter` for regulation adaptation.
-It requires as argument a `.npl` file with specifies the norms and sanction rules for the agent and a `.sai` file with specifies the constitutive norms for the agent.
+It requires as arguments a `.npl` file that specifies the norms and sanction rules for the agent and a `.sai` file that specifies the constitutive norms for the agent.

-In `src/java/actions` contains the Jason internal operations for regulation adaptation.
+The directory `src/java/actions` provides Jason internal operations for regulation adaptation.
 Available operations are:

 - `add_norm`
 - `add_sanction_rule`